MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-content-mgmt.md

 # Guide content management

 Guides and their assets (3D parts, images, videos, and object anchors) can be assigned owners or shared with others in your organization.

-If you organize your guides and their assets into folders, you can assign ownership to the folder.
-If you don't have your guides and assets organized into folders, you can assign ownership to a guide.
+By organizing your guides and their assets into folders, you can easily assign ownership to the folder.

 ## Folder ownership and access